bernardosulzbach/dungeon/CONTRIBUTING.md

 *Note that this is not guaranteed to be 100% style-compliant, you may need to fix some things yourself.*

+**Code comments**

+You may find several classes, interfaces and methods with complete Javadoc.
+This is no longer required.
+Aim for clear and concise implementation comments only.
+Note that these comments may follow the Javadoc rules, but don't need to.

 Writing GUI code
 ----------------
 Do not use a generator, write the code yourself.